 14 Things You Didn’t Know About Prince George

 His parents, Prince William and Duchess Catherine, keep the life of the future heir to the British throne very private.
-But check out the tidbits we discovered about the pint-sized prince, who turns six on July 22.
+But check out the tidbits we discovered about the pint-sized prince, who turns seven on July 22.

 He’s a normal schoolboy

 At the school Prince George attends, Thomas’s Battersea in London, the young prince is just like any other student, which is exactly how his parents want it—Prince William and Duchess Catherine haven’t even told Prince George yet he’ll be king one day.
 “George is really happy at school, [and] his nickname is P.G.,” a classmate’s parent told Vanity Fair.
 “He’s very popular and has lots of friends, and there’s very little fuss made about who he is,” the parent said.
 “Either William or Kate do drop-off, and they are always very friendly.”
-Prince George’s little sister, Princess Charlotte, will join him at the school in the fall of 2019.

 He loves the British cartoon Fireman Sam